JeffersonQin/cloudlab-api/README.md

 haven't already done this, you can find instructions [here](https://docs.powderwireless.net/users.html#%28part._ssh-access%29).
 You'll also need to download your Powder credentials.
-You'll find a button to do so in the drop-down menu accessed by clicking on you username after logging into the Powder portal.
+You'll find a button to do so in the drop-down menu accessed by clicking on your username after logging into the Powder portal.
 You'll end up with the file `cloudlab.pem`.
 Remember where you put it, because you'll need its path later.

 ### Running the Example